-The telecommunications industry is in the process of deploying infrastructure that will bring 5th Generation (5G) technology to the area via wireless telecommunication atennae and equipment (small cell).
+The telecommunications industry is in the process of deploying infrastructure that will bring 5th Generation (5G) technology to the area via wireless telecommunication antennae and equipment (small cell).
 Small Cell is a term used to describe the antennae and equipment telecom providers plan to install in public space in order to meet the growing demand for cell phone, tablet, and other connected devices people use as part of their everyday lives.
 To address the growing demand for wireless technology across the United States, cellular providers propose to increase the capacity of their networks by deploying Small Cell, a new lower-powered antenna technology, to reduce data traffic load on roof mounted equipment and larger cell towers.
-This new technology requires infrastructure to be installed in closer proximity to the users on the ground; this infrastructure will affect the aesthetics of public spaces.
+This new technology requires infrastructure to be installed in close proximity to the users on the ground; this infrastructure will affect the aesthetics of public spaces.

 The District has adopted an approach that has been implemented in several jurisdictions across the country that fit within the broad parameters established by the Federal Communications Commission (FCC).
 This approach includes requiring every company enter into a Master License Agreement and obtain permits to deploy infrastructure that meets guidelines adopted by each community to reflect that community's priorities for its public space.

 The District of Columbia has a history spanning more than two centuries establishing a unique streetscape that sets it apart from any other city in the world.
 A crucial component of that streetscape is its extensive network of public space.
-The public space enhances the quality of life for our residents and visitors, and ensures that the city has the foundation to become a more walkable and sustainable city.
+The public space enhances the quality of life for our residents and visitors and ensures that the city has the foundation to become a more walkable and sustainable city.
 The District’s public space is a valuable and intentional asset that requires careful stewardship to maintain its integrity and safeguard it as a legacy to future generations.
 This heritage is safeguarded through the work of many agencies, including the District of Columbia’s Historic Preservation Office and Public Space Committee (among others), and the Federally constituted Commission of Fine Arts and National Capital Planning Commission.
 Any new use made of that public space must be cognizant of and adapted to the special characteristics of the District of Columbia.

-On Monday, October 15, 2018 at 1:00 pm DDOT will host a special roundtable to consider guidelines for the deployment of Small Cell in the public space.
-At the meeting, comments and testimony from all stakeholders are welcome.
-If you are interested in commenting, please contact the PSC staff at [email protected].
-The meeting will be held at 1100 4th Street SW in Room 200
+On Monday, October 15, 2018, at 1:00 pm, the Public Space Committee hosted a special roundtable to consider guidelines for the deployment of Small Cell in the public space.
+At the meeting, comments and testimony from all stakeholders were given.
+If interested in commenting, please contact the PSC staff at [email protected].
+The meeting was held at 1100 4th Street SW in Room 200.